-- preserve our electric utility's low-cost rate structure for our residential, commercial and industrial customers while retaining the flexibility to allocate excess generating capacity to maximize returns in changing market environments; - grow our power generation segment by developing and acquiring power generating assets in targeted western markets and, in particular, by expanding generating capacity of our existing sites through a strategy known as "brownfield development;" - · exploit our fuel cost advantages and our operating and marketing expertise to produce power at attractive margins; - sell a large percentage of our production from new independent power projects through long-term contracts in order to secure a stable revenue stream and attractive returns; - increase our reserves of natural gas and crude oil and expand our overall fuel production; - · manage the risks inherent in energy marketing by maintaining position limits that minimize price risk exposure; - conduct business with a diversified group of counterparties; - · increase margins from our coal production through an expansion of mine-mouth generation and increased coal sales;

-- build and maintain strong relationships with wholesale energy customers; - create a strong "super local" service company by capitalizing on our utility's established market presence, relationships and customer loyalty to expand our local communications business and to integrate our electric utility and telecommunications products around the same customer base; and - organize our lines of business into retail and wholesale components.
+- preserve our electric utility's low-cost rate structure for our residential, commercial and industrial customers while retaining the flexibility to allocate excess generating capacity to maximize returns in changing market environments; - grow our power generation segment by developing and acquiring power generating assets in targeted western markets and, in particular, by expanding generating capacity of our existing sites through a strategy known as "brownfield development;" - exploit our fuel cost advantages and our operating and marketing expertise to produce power at attractive margins; - sell a large percentage of our production from new independent power projects through long-term contracts in order to secure a stable revenue stream and attractive returns; - increase our reserves of natural gas and crude oil and expand our overall fuel production; - · manage the risks inherent in energy marketing by maintaining position limits that minimize price risk exposure; - · conduct business with a diversified group of counterparties; - increase margins from our coal production through an expansion of mine-mouth generation and increased coal sales; - build and maintain strong relationships with wholesale energy customers; - create a strong "super local" service company by capitalizing on our utility's established market presence, relationships and customer loyalty to expand organize our lines of business into retail and wholesale components.
 The retail component will consist of electric utility and telecommunications products in our electric utility's retail service area.
 The wholesale component will consist of power generation facilities, fuel production and energy marketing and transportation.